 Not only was Edgar Degas (1834-1917) both one of the greatest painters and greatest draftsmen of the 19th century but he was also an experimenter with art materials and a master of monotype printmaking.
 “Edgar Degas: A Strange New Beauty,” an exhibition on view until July 24 at the Museum of Modern Art, in New York City,...

-With a scientist's precision, artist John N. Agnew captures the textures of "lesser-loved" species and their habitats on scratchboard, and teaches you how he does it.
+With a scientist's precision, John Agnew captures the textures of "lesser-loved" species and their habitats on scratchboard.

 Feeling mischievous?
 Ask a group of painters what colors are best for a plein air palette—then sit back and enjoy the show!
 But, as Michael Chesley Johnson explains, there are some basic considerations when selecting a palette for painting en plein air.

 The first use of yellow pigments goes back to ancient times and, through the ages, artists have found additional pigments for yellows.

 Digital painting is a relatively new way to create art, and it’s only going to continue to gain momentum as technology advances and artists find new ways to explore digital art tools and techniques.

 Drawing and the movies have a long history together, and rarely is their connection more direct than in animated films, where everything from characters to scenery to set-pieces begins life as drawings, paintings and sketches.
 This year, a drawing exhibition in New York gives museum-goers a glimpse into how drawing, painting and design have...